eclipse-tractusx/item-relationship-service/docs/arc42.md

 #### IRS API

-The IRS is secured using OAuth2.0 / Open ID Connect.
-Every request to the IRS API requires a valid bearer token.
-JWT token should also contain two claims:

-* 'bpn' which is equal to the configuration value from `API_ALLOWED_BPN` property
-* 'resource_access' with the specific 'Cl20-CX-IRS' key for C-X environments.
-(The keys are configurable.
-For more details see chapter "IRS OAuth2 JWT Token").
-The list of values will be converted to roles by IRS.
+The IRS API is secured using API Keys (tokens that a client provides when invoking API calls).
+IRS identifies API clients based on the provided token inside 'X-API-KEY' request header, and then checks the token with configuration.
+API Keys can be configured with helm configuration entries - check Administration Guide to know how to do this.
+Every request to the IRS API requires a valid 'X-API-KEY' header to be successfully authenticated.

-Currently, IRS API handles two roles: **'admin_irs'** and **'view_irs'.** A valid token with the **'admin_irs'** role can access any endpoint exposed by the IRS API, while a token with the **'view_irs'** role does not have access to policies endpoints and can operate only on resources it owns.
+Currently, IRS API handles two roles: **'admin_irs'** and **'view_irs'.** A valid token with the **'admin_irs'** role can access any endpoint exposed by the IRS API, including Policies management API.
+A valid token with the **'view_irs'** role does not have access to policies endpoints.
-That means that he only has access to the resources he has created, e.g. jobs and batches.
 This behavior is shown in the table below.

 ##### Rights and Roles Matrix of IRS